SkyeTheFoxyFox/MlogTranspiler/README.md

 Macros are like functions, you define them with `mac define Name arg1 ...` then your code, then a `mac end`.
 Macros can be called with `mac Name arg1 ...`.
 They also have individual scope, to interact with variables outside the macro use `$variable`.

-`const` works like `set`, but will prevent scope from applying to the variable in the future, good for global constants. if you don't add a value after the variable, it won't set anything, but will still prevent scope applying.
+`const` will allow you to define words to other things, any instance of the word in the code will be replaced by the defined replacement.

 The `include` instruction allows you to include another file, and use it's macros. included macros will also apply their own includes.
 To include a file use `include filePath`, the file path is relative to the directory of the initial file.